bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-A standard Bevy app will have built-in system sets, provided by either the `MinimalPlugins` or the `DefaultPlugins`.
+A standard Bevy app will have built-in system sets, provided by either `MinimalPlugins` or `DefaultPlugins`.
 In those apps, if no set is specified, then by default systems and sets are added to `CoreSet::Update`.

 ```rust
 #[derive(SystemLabel)]